ABowlOfEleven/electricsquid.github.io/README.md

 # electricsquid.github.io - Doing something different
 This site is an experiment about not using a generic website interface.
 Instead opting for a window interface.
 Also to be used for housing random projects that I feel like adding to it, That may or may not have a useful purpose.
+Personally I do not find this style of GUI useful for websites because it seems kinda redundant to have a window within a window (Window-ception).
+And it just doesn't really feel fluid.

 ## Use
 If you are familiar with Linux or OSX you might recognize a few key elements of the site.
 It is largely based off the numix theme with a docky panel on xfce with linux.